Financial trading is a fantasy career for people around the world. Many of us dream of outsmarting the market and achieving financial independence.

 This guide will help you navigate the exciting yet risky world of trading cryptocurrency.
 Our goal is to give you a sensible perspective about crypto trading that most traders learn only after months or years of trial and error.

-First things first: Trading is not a consistent, or even reliable way to make money.
-In fact, the general statistics for all financial traders is that ‘most traders end up losing money’ — despite what trading platform advertisers would lead you to believe.
+First things first: Trading is not a consistent or reliable way to make money.
+In fact, the rule of thumb is that most traders end up losing money — despite what trading platform advertisements might lead you to believe.

-Crypto trading means buying and selling digital assets (tokens, coins, ‘cryptos’) such as those you’ll find listed on our Cryptocurrency Prices page.
+Crypto trading means buying and selling digital assets (tokens, coins, NFTs) like those listed on our Cryptocurrency Prices page.

-- Fundamental Analysis considers the ‘fundamentals’ of a company or project, including its product vision, its existing customer base, quality of the team, partnerships, current revenue, etc.
+- Fundamental Analysis is based on the fundamentals of a company or project, including its product vision, its existing customer base, the quality of the team, partnerships, current revenue, and so on.

-- Technical Analysis focuses on the price chart using various indicators to make future price predictions based on historical price patterns.
+- Technical Analysis focuses on the price chart using various indicators from the past to make predictions based on historical patterns.
 This is the main focus of most trading.

-- Psychological Game is about developing the right patience, discipline and trading methods to reduce risk.
+- The Psychological Game is about developing the right patience, discipline, and trading methods to reduce risk.
 This is the most important element of trading strategy.

 The essential questions of trading reduce to this:

-Coins go up and down in value based on market perception about their value.
-That perception is a mixture of traders looking at the patterns of the price chart (technical analysis) and other market participants watching the news for project updates (fundamental analysis).
+Coins go up and down in value based on market perceptions about their value.
+Those perceptions are based on traders looking at the patterns of the price chart (technical analysis) and other market participants watching the news for project updates (fundamental analysis).

-Choosing what to buy and when depends on a great deal of research, and some might say ‘lucky timing’ based on the cycle of the market.
+Choosing what to buy and when depends on a great deal of research and lucky timing based on market cycles.